jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 If you want more details on how lossy codecs work, [check out my talk starting at 4:44](https://youtu.be/F1kYBnY6mwg?t=284).

-## At equal sizes
+## At equal file sizes

-One way to make the differences between the codecs really obvious is to test them at roughly the same size:
+One way to make the differences between the codecs really obvious is to test them at roughly the same file size:

 <figure class="full-figure max-figure">
 <script type="component">{